 - Plant a grain crop the next year

 - Plant a cover crop the third year

 - Plant a pasture or perennial crop the final year

 Improving soil structure by liming and fertilizing encourages the growth of other plants that hopefully will crowd out sorrel weeds.

 In a small garden, sorrel weed control may only require digging up the plant with a sharp garden shovel, making sure to get all of the rhizomes.
-Getting rid of sorrel weed plants is not that difficult, and if you know someone that enjoys the weed, you can simply allow him or her to pull them up and add the plants to the herb garden.
+Getting rid of sorrel weed plants is not that difficult and if you know someone that enjoys the weed, you can simply allow him or her to pull them up and add the plants to their herb garden.